Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Introduction

 \section{Introduction}

 Complex computer models are widely used in various fields of science and technology to mimic complex physical systems.
 Computer model calibration involves comparing the simulations of a complex computer model with the physical observations of the process being simulated.
 Increasingly, computer model outputs are in the form of spatial fields, particularly in environmental sciences.
 This poses a particular challenge to the calibration method.

+The class of models that we consider in this paper are computer models with parametric inputs of reasonable dimension (say below 20), and outputs distributed over two dimensions over the plane or the sphere.
+This is unlike the Kennedy and O'Hagan formulation \citep{KO01}, which is usually applied to scalar outputs.
+Our motivations come from climate modelling.
+Climate scientists compare model outputs at a certain relevant altitude distributed over the sphere, typically over a grid (along latitude and longitude), with a spatial data set of observations at the same altitude.

-In this paper we develop our Bayesian calibration technique based on the framework from \cite{KO01}: we approximate the expensive computer model by a Gaussian process (GP).
+In this paper, we develop our Bayesian calibration technique based on the framework from \cite{KO01}: we approximate the expensive computer model by a Gaussian process (GP).
 This formulation has proven to be effective in a wide range of applications.
-However, the GP calibration is computationally expensive for large model input and output spaces (typically cubic in the number of data points used to fit the GP).
-Therefore several attempts to tackle this issue have been made by using truncated basis representations of model outputs in order to reduce dimension \citep{bayarri2007computer, chang2014fast, HGWR08}, by focusing on the plausibility of model outputs v. the observations in order to constrain the input spaces \citep{mcneall2013potential, williamson2013history}, or by using a separable covariance function over space and tuning parameters to build a theoretical emulator for multivariate outputs \citep{bhat2010computer, rougier2008efficient}.
+However, the GP calibration is computationally expensive for large model output spaces (cubic complexity in the number of output points used to fit the GP due to the Cholesky decomposition).
+Therefore several attempts to tackle this issue in the context of times series of outputs or spatial outputs have been made either by using truncated basis representations of model outputs in order to reduce dimension \citep{bayarri2007computer, HGWR08, chang2014fast, holden2015emulation}, or by using a separable covariance function over space and tuning parameters to build a theoretical emulator for multivariate outputs \citep{rougier2008efficient, bhat2010computer}.
 We provide here a solution that makes use of an adequate representation of the spatial outputs using Gaussian fields.